G2A.COM G2A News Features Top 10 AAA games with no microtransactions

 The Witcher 3: Wild Hunt

-Prepare to not pay edition You might be wondering why Dark Souls 3 is above the Witcher on this list.
+You might be wondering why Dark Souls 3 is above the Witcher on this list.
 Come here, lean in, I’m gonna tell you a secret.
 The secret is I had vastly more fun with Dark Souls 3 than with Witcher 3.

 I know right?
 I’m breaking my own principles of objectivity here!
 It’s exhilarating.
 There’s also another important reason this game is so high, which is its fantastic multiplayer, which Witcher doesn’t have.